Al-Mutawakkil Isma'il: Conquest of Hadramaut

-Diplomatic relations
+Diplomatic relations and policies

 Yemen in the 17th century was not a very outward-looking society, but its role as virtually the sole coffee producer of the world made it a vital link in the Indian Ocean trading system.
 Al-Mutawakkil Isma'il's reign saw a number of diplomatic ties with other powers around the periphery of the Indian Ocean.
 An Ethiopian embassy visited the imam in 1646, and a Yemeni return visit took place in the following year.
 With Mughal India there were likewise friendly contacts.
 Surat on the Indian west coast was the principal trading partner of Yemen at this time.
 The Ottoman Empire, which had lost control over Yemen in 1635, planned a renewed attack in 1674.
 However, this was abandoned over their fear of Portuguese power.

-Interior policy
+Interior policy, death and succession crisis

 Although he was the most resourceful of the Qasimid line, al-Mutawakkil Isma'il had to contend with the deep localism persisting in the Yemeni society, in particular among the highland tribes.
 Some tribes were not taxed, but on the contrary received stipends to keep quiet.
 This was a practice that prevailed until the 20th century.
 The imam himself is reputed to have lived a life of Spartan simplicity; he would sew and sell caps for his subsistence, and his household consisted of his one wife and a female slave.

 During the imam's reign, he quelled what he thought was a rebellion against the Yemeni state, led by the Jewish leader of a Sabbatean sect, Suleiman Jamal.
 Although the imam resided in al-Suda, he was informed by the governor of Sana'a about the man's actions (i.e. he had tried to usurp authority) and the man was immediately sentenced to die.
 The imam then made it more difficult for his Jewish subjects by confiscating their property and by prohibiting them from owning land.

 Al-Mutawakkil Isma'il died in 1676, and a dispute arose between two of his nephews over the succession.
 Of these, al-Mahdi Ahmad finally succeeded to the imamate.